 ‘Games’ only exist because people are afraid of upsetting the apple cart in regard to maintaining smooth entrance into a relationship.
 People naturally don’t want to destroy what seems to be a beautiful connection on the rise, and so they play it cool to avoid unwanted confrontation.
 However, the truth always comes out eventually.
 Whatever is energetically present down in the gut comes out at some point down the line.
 Therefore, why where a mask?
 Get it over with.
 Be real.

 High Rent, Shunning Home Ownership, and Being Broke

 Self-reliance, competence, and autonomy are important to your overall wellbeing and attractiveness.
 It’s not just the outside that counts.
 Your inner core values and character are the glue that keeps the love going long after the honeymoon phase.
 Chemistry and physical looks are great, but they are no match to a contentious and unrelenting spirit.
 Because of the new economy of workforce layoffs, server jobs saturating the market (Uber, Lyft, Postmates, etc.), the rise of entrepreneurs and self-employment has surged.
 However, not everyone succeeds at building a lucrative business from home.

 Many intelligent and good-looking young people are financially unstable due to college loans, or just bad choices.
 The cost of living in many popular metropolitan areas has gone up substantially.
-In San Diego, for example, living downtown is almost impossible for someone making the minimum wage—even in California, which tops $10/hour.
-Not everyone can afford to keep up with the unreasonable demands of government regulations and taxes, as well as the rise in market rental prices.
+In San Diego, for example, living downtown is almost impossible for someone making minimum wage—even in California where it tops $10/hour.

 Because of this economic hardship across the board, many young people are avoiding the purchase of homes due to their limited income.
 They simply can’t a mortgage, unlike many 20 and 30 somethings a couple decades ago.